BFG (weapon)

 The BFG is a fictional weapon created by id Software.
 It is largely found in their first-person shooter video games Doom and Quake.
 The abbreviation stands for "Big Fucking Gun", as described in Tom Hall's original Doom design document and in the user manual of Doom II: Hell on Earth.
 The Quake II manual says it stands for "Big, Uh, Freakin' Gun".
 This euphemistic label implies the more profane name of the BFG.
 Another version of the name used in the Doom motion picture is "Bio Force Gun".
 The versions found in the Doom games are called "BFG 9000" and those in Quake "BFG 10K".
-The BFG 9000 is a power source to a even stronger weapon the BFG 10000 which concentrates its energy into a more powerful blast which blows a hole into the surface of Mars.
-The use of the BFG 9000 is to clear out large groups of demons.

 Appearances

 Doom

 The weapon first appeared in the press beta release of Doom.
 In that version, the BFG9000 released a cloud of 80 small plasma balls (randomly green or red) per shot, which could bounce off floors and ceilings.
 However, it was scrapped as developer John Romero stated that it "looked like Christmas" and severely slowed the game down due to the large number of on-screen sprites.

 Computer Gaming World described the BFG9000 in the first commercial Doom game as "the Ultimate Weapon".
 It is a large energy weapon that fires giant balls of green plasma as well as 40 invisible rays in a cone shape.
 The most powerful weapon in the game, it causes major damage to most types of enemies and can clear an entire room of foes in one shot, or deal huge damage to singular enemies.
 In the first Doom, the weapon can only be picked up in the third and fourth episodes.
 The BFG 9000 also appears virtually unchanged in Doom II: Hell on Earth, Final Doom, Doom 64, and Doom RPG.